Ager Aketxe

-Ager Aketxe Barrutia (born 30 December 1993) is a Spanish professional footballer who plays as an attacking midfielder for SD Eibar.
+Ager Aketxe Barrutia (born 30 December 1993) is a Spanish professional footballer who plays as an attacking midfielder for Malaysia Super League club Johor Darul Ta'zim.

 He began his career with Athletic Bilbao, going on to represent both the first and the second teams and make 34 official appearances for the former.
 He also competed professionally in Major League Soccer, with Toronto FC.

 Club career

 Athletic Bilbao

-Born in Bilbao, Biscay, Basque Country, Aketxe joined Athletic Bilbao's Lezama setup in 2003, aged nine.
-He made his senior debut with the feeder club CD Basconia in 2011, in Tercera División.
+Born in Bilbao, Biscay, Basque Country, Aketxe joined Athletic Bilbao's Lezama academy in 2003, aged 9.
+He made his senior debut with the feeder club CD Basconia in 2011, in the Tercera División.

-In May 2012, Aketxe was promoted to the second team in the Segunda División B. He featured regularly for the side, playing all league games in his second season.
+In May 2012, Aketxe was promoted to the second team.
+He featured regularly for the side, playing all Segunda División B games in his second season.

 On 2 September 2014, Aketxe was promoted to the main squad in La Liga, being assigned number 23 jersey.
-He appeared in his first match as a professional on 17 September, coming on as a substitute for Iker Muniain in the 75th minute of a 0–0 home draw against FC Shakhtar Donetsk in the group stage of the UEFA Champions League; however, he sustained a foot injury in that match which put him out of action for six weeks.
+He appeared in his first match as a professional on 17 September, coming on as a substitute for Iker Muniain in the 75th minute of a 0–0 home draw against FC Shakhtar Donetsk in the group stage of the UEFA Champions League; however, he sustained a foot injury which put him out of action for six weeks.

-Aketxe scored his first goal in the Spanish top flight on 17 May 2015, netting his team's first in a 3–2 away win against Elche CF to help Athletic come from behind 0–2.
+Aketxe scored his first goal in the Spanish top flight on 17 May 2015, netting his team's first in a 3–2 away win against Elche CF as Athletic came from behind 2–0.
 In the beginning of 2016, he was moved down back to the B side to help them avoid relegation from Segunda División and gain some minutes.
-On 27 February he scored a hat-trick in a 4–2 home victory over SD Ponferradina, but the team eventually finished in 22nd and last position.
+On 27 February he scored a hat-trick in a 4–2 home victory over SD Ponferradina, but they eventually finished in 22nd and last position in spite of his eight goals.

-On 31 January 2017, after making no appearances during the first half of the campaign due to recovering from a serious knee injury suffered at the end of the previous season, Aketxe was loaned to Cádiz CF in the second tier until June.
+On 31 January 2017, after making no appearances during the first half of the campaign due to recovering from a serious knee injury, Aketxe was loaned to Cádiz CF in the second tier until June.
 On 16 February 2018, Athletic cancelled his contract with immediate effect (retaining the right to re-sign him in the following years) to allow him to negotiate a move abroad.

 Toronto FC

 Aketxe signed with Major League Soccer side Toronto FC on 23 February 2018, with Athletic holding a buy-back option at the conclusion of his contract.
 He made his debut four days later, coming on as a second-half substitute in a 0–0 home draw against Colorado Rapids in the second leg of the round of 16 of the CONCACAF Champions League.
-His first start came on 3 March in the opening match of the 2018 MLS season, a 2–0 home defeat to Columbus Crew SC.
+His first start came on 3 March in the opening match of the season, a 2–0 home defeat to Columbus Crew SC.